sourcegraph/sourcegraph-public-snapshot/doc/dev/product/index.md

 It's impossible to estimate perfectly, so the tech lead needs to continuously monitor the team's progress and make adjustments accordingly.

-If it looks like the team won't be able to complete the issues by the release, the tech lead **must** mention this in the #product channel and needs to do some combination of:
+If it looks like the team won't be able to complete all planned issues by the release date, the tech lead **must** flag this in the #product channel and follow up with a combination of:

 - helping unblock or accelerate the work of individual teammates
 - descoping issues in this milestone